ampas/CTL/README.md

 CTL is a specialized tool and not intended for general-purpose image processing.

 * CTL is restricted to color space transforms and other single-pixel operations.
+  * CTL's syntax, concepts, and functions are documented in [SMPTE RDD 15](https://pub.smpte.org/doc/rdd15/20070924-pub/) and the documentation in this repo
 * CTL cannot express operations that require surrounding pixel data, such as convolving an image with a filter kernel (blurs/sharpens) or calculatating global image statistics (like a sum of all pixels in an image).